 If someone ever asks you to share and you say yes, here is what you need to do.
-You take the mate in your hands, place your mouth to the bombilla, then sip, enjoy, and drink everything in the gourd before handing it back (you don’t have to be in a hurry! just drink at your own pace).
-If you are finished and don’t want more, say thanks as you hand back the gourd.
+You take the mate in your hands, place your mouth to the bombilla, then sip, enjoy, and drink everything in the gourd before handing it back.
+You don’t have to be in a hurry!
+Just drink at your own pace.
+If you are finished and don’t want more, say gracias as you hand back the gourd.
 If you would like to be offered another, you can hold off on the thanks and hope it gets offered again!
-Sometimes, even if you say thanks the first time, it will be offered a second, but I was taught that the thanks is a polite way to say you won’t want any more.
+Sometimes, even if you say gracias the first time, it will be offered a second, but I was taught that saying thanks is a polite way to say you won’t want any more.

-If you are in a large group of people, the mate will makes its rounds but only one person is responsible for that – the person who makes the mate in the first place.
+If you are in a large group of people, the mate will make its rounds but only one person is responsible for that – the person who makes the mate in the first place.
 He or she is called the cebador.
 After preparing the mate, the cebador takes the first serving.
 After refilling, he or she hands it to the first person, who drinks and then hands the mate back.
 The cebador refills and offers it to the next.
 I have seen this happen with small groups and with large, always with a single mate.
 I have heard if a group is large, there may be two mates floating around, but I haven’t seen it yet.
-While the mate is being passed around, conversation is happening, people are playing cards or other games, and basically just enjoying each others company.
+While the mate is being passed around,

 If you want a comprehensive set of rules about drinking mate, the website Circle of Drink, does a great job.